Quansight/.github/CODE_OF_CONDUCT.md

 ## 1. Introduction

-The aim of this Code of Conduct is to empower all participants at Quansight-organized in-person events in Quansight-managed public repositories to facilitate healthy and constructive community behavior.
+The aim of this Code of Conduct is to facilitate healthy and constructive community behavior by all participants at Quansight-organized in-person events and in Quansight-managed public repositories.
 Those participants may be users, maintainers, or contributors to open-source projects managed by Quansight LLC or Quansight Labs.
 This Code of Conduct outlines expected behaviors as well as steps for reporting incidents of unacceptable behavior.